-- 1. Maintain regional systems inventories required by MAP-21/FAST and the Transportation Planning Rule (TPR). - 2.
-Update and maintain regional street, transit, and other transportation-related infrastructure inventories, as appropriate, in GIS format. - 3.
+- 1. Maintain regional systems inventories required by MAP-21/FAST. - 2.
+Update and maintain regional street, sidewalk, transit, and other transportation-related infrastructure inventories, as appropriate, in GIS format. - 3.
 Update and maintain a database of projects on the regional road system to assist in preparing updates to the RTSP and TIP, as well as developing current and future year networks for the regional travel demand model.
 This includes the work started in 2013 to create a geodatabase of completed transportation projects on the regional system as well as projects funded in the SKATS TIP. - 4.
-Work in-house and with the SKATS committees to revise and refine the CMP process and integrate it into the project selection framework.
-[See also CMP discussion under the RTSP update.] - 5.
-Continue to revise and refine the comprehensive traffic count and transit ridership database developed by SKATS to provide a central repository of data for internal use. - 6.
+Work in-house and with the SKATS committees to revise and refine the CMP process and integrate it into the project selection framework for the RTSP and TIP.
+[See also CMP discussion in section I.C.] - 5.
+Continue to revise and refine the comprehensive traffic count and transit ridership database developed by SKATS to provide a central repository of data for internal use.
+As appropriate, work with ODOT on providing existing and future traffic count data in a format for use with their new count database. - 6.
 Evaluate current techniques for visualization of data and research best practices and test for applicability with SKATS data sources and customers. - 7.
-Develop and maintain a database of collision locations and other pertinent safety-related information within the SKATS study area. - 8.
-Research and prototype a system for evaluating needs and existing conditions in regard to Safe Routes to Schools locations. - 9.
-Investigate additional methods of data collection, storage, and analysis in regard to characteristics of all travel in and through the region, whether located on the regional system or not.
+Develop and maintain a database of collision locations and other pertinent safety-related information within the SKATS study area.
+Update the crash data in the online Tableau maps and tables. - 8.
+Investigate additional methods of data collection, storage, and analysis regarding characteristics of all travel in and through the region, whether located on the regional system or not.
 The goal is to minimize staff effort while maximizing data collected and analyzed.
-This may include the purchase and use of new tools and travel time and Origin/Destination data sources (both public and private), working, as appropriate, with ODOT, SAMTD, and/or the local jurisdictions. - 10.
-Develop and maintain a database for the indicators and performance measures defined in Chapter 3 of the 2019-2043 RTSP.
+This may include the purchase and use of new tools and data sources (e.g., travel time and Origin/Destination) from data providers (both public and private), working, as appropriate, with ODOT, SAMTD, and/or the local jurisdictions.
+In 2020-2021 the focus will be on data from the Bluetooth readers installed by the city of Salem, and the output from the ITS equipment installed on the public transit buses operated by the SAMTD. - 9.
+Develop and maintain a database for the indicators and performance measures defined in Chapter 3 of the SKATS 2019-2043 RTSP.
 Refine the indicators, as needed.
 For those indicators that require data currently not collected, develop the capability to collect, process, analyze, and store the underlying data.
-This database will also form the base for the data collected and analyzed as part of the requirement from MAP-21/FAST for system performance measures. - 11.
+This database will also form the base for the data collected and analyzed as part of the requirement from MAP-21/FAST for system performance measures. - 10.
 SKATS maintains and updates GIS layers about bike lanes and bike conditions on roadways (for example, shoulder pavement width).
-In 2011, 2013, 2016 and 2017, Trip Choice at Cherriots has produced, printed and distributed a Salem and 3-county area bike map for the public.
+In 2011, 2013, 2016, 2017, and 2019, Trip Choice at SAMTD has produced, printed, and distributed a Salem area and three-county area bike map for the public.
 SKATS provides updated bike data for this map, as well as the cartographic layout for the printing process.
-Trip Choice is planning to update the map again in late 2019 or early 2020 and will reassess the design likely updating and changing the layout and many of the data inputs.
-SKATS staff will work with Trip Choice staff on the new design and provide the base inputs needed for the new map production.
+While Trip Choice does not have a definite date for updating the map, it will take place before June 2021.
+SKATS staff will maintain the underlying data to reflect projects as they are finished and will work with Trip Choice staff on the new production of the new map, as required.